rivtlib-dev/rivtlib.github.io/README.rst

     rv.T("""The Tools method | summary

-        # The Tools method processes Python code in the rivt namespace and prints
+        # The Tools method processes Python code in the rivt namespace and
-        # the code and the result of any print statement in the doc.
+        # prints the code and the result of any print statement in the document.
-        # Functions may be written explicitly or imported from other
+        # Functions may be written or imported from other files.
-        # files.
-The 'summary' parameter inserts the line comments (#) in the
+        # The 'summary' parameter inserts the comments (#) in the
         # document and creates an appendix for the code.
 The 'inline' parameter
         # includes the code verbatim in the document.